sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 The character names are equivalent to [LaTeX](https://pabloagn.com/technologies/latex/) names, so if we're already familiar with LaTeX syntax, we should feel right at home.

-If we're not sure about a specific character's name, we can start typing the name that would make more sense, and then hit <kbd>TAB</kbd>.
-Pluto will display the entire list of available characters, where we can simply select the one we're looking for:
+If we're unsure about a specific character's name, we can start typing the name that would make more sense and then hit <kbd>TAB</kbd>.
+Pluto will display the entire list of available characters, where we can select the one we're looking for:

 Screenshot_12